How to make Authentic Bolognese Sauce

 - Mix this through until the pasta is completely lathered before adding another generous amount of authentic Bolognese sauce and mix again.

-Authentic Bolognese sauce should be mixed with a thick pasta like pappardelle or tagliatelle so the sauce can be absorbed well.
-Once plated add freshly grated parmigianno regianno cheese and serve.
+Authentic Bolognese sauce should be mixed with a thick pasta like pappardelle or tagliatelle, in this way the sauce can be absorbed well.
+Once plated, add freshly grated parmigianno regianno cheese before serving it.

 We always make extra Bolognese sauce and store it portioned in containers in the freezer for a quick mid-week meal.